syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/track.md

 ## Disabled track

-You can change the state of the DateTime Range Slider to disabled by setting `false` to the `IsEnabled` property.
-Using the Visual State Manager (VSM), you can customize the range slider track properties based on the visual states.
+Change the state of the DateTime Range Slider to disabled by setting `false` to the `IsEnabled` property.
+Using the Visual State Manager (VSM), customize the range slider track properties based on the visual states.
 The applicable visual states are enabled(default) and disabled.

 {% tabs %}